FordJ2/LMGTFY/README.md

 # LMGTFY

-an easy way to get links without going through the hassle of google
+a discord bot that provides an easy way to get links without going through the hassle of google

 the commands can be found by typing `help;`